cpajr/flowanalyzer/Kibana/Searches.md

 # Searching in Kibana
 The syntax used for searching in Kibana is based on the [Apache Lucene syntax](http://lucene.apache.org/core/3_5_0/queryparsersyntax.html).
 There are a few "gotchas" to bear in mind, but once you get the syntax down it's not hard.
-Spaces in field names must be escaped by a "\" symbol.
-Binary operators like "and", "or", and "not" must be all UPPERCASE.
+Spaces in field names MUST be escaped by a "\" symbol.
+Binary operators like "AND", "OR", and "NOT" MUST be all UPPERCASE.
 You can search for individual fields and terms, or combine them.
 Multiple statements can also be combined by putting them in parenthesis.

+Check out the [official Kibana documentation](https://www.elastic.co/guide/en/beats/packetbeat/current/kibana-queries-filters.html) for more information, and test out the examples below.

 Search for a keyword ("SSH") in _any_ field:
 ```